dwywdo/dwywdo.xyz/content/annotations/Bloom filter.md

 ## Space and time advantages
 ---

-**p.** "a substantial space advantage over other data structures for representing sets, such as self-balancing binary search trees, tries, hash tables, or simple arrays or linked lists of the entries."
+<font color="#5EA33E"><strong>p.</strong> "a substantial space advantage over other data structures for representing sets, such as self-balancing binary search trees, tries, hash tables, or simple arrays or linked lists of the entries."</font>

-**p.** "A Bloom filter with a 1% error and an optimal value of k, in contrast, requires only about 9.6 bits per element, regardless of the size of the elements."
+<font color="#5EA33E"><strong>p.</strong> "A Bloom filter with a 1% error and an optimal value of k, in contrast, requires only about 9.6 bits per element, regardless of the size of the elements."</font>

 > [!QUOTE] 1% Error => 9.6bits / Elements

-**p.** "Bloom filters also have the unusual property that the time needed either to add items or to check whether an item is in the set is a fixed constant, O(k), completely independent of the number of items already in the set."
+<font color="#5EA33E"><strong>p.</strong> "Bloom filters also have the unusual property that the time needed either to add items or to check whether an item is in the set is a fixed constant, O(k), completely independent of the number of items already in the set."</font>

 > [!QUOTE] This can be boosted with aid of hardware support, since applying each hash functions can be done in parallel

-**p.** "In a hardware implementation, however, the Bloom filter shines because its k lookups are independent and can be parallelized."
+<font color="#5EA33E"><strong>p.</strong> "In a hardware implementation, however, the Bloom filter shines because its k lookups are independent and can be parallelized."</font>